epic-kitchens/epic-kitchens-55-starter-kit-action-recognition/README.md

-# EPIC-Kitchens Action recognition starter kit
+# EPIC-Kitchens-55 Action recognition starter kit
 [![CircleCI status badge](https://img.shields.io/circleci/project/github/epic-kitchens/starter-kit-action-recognition/master.svg)](https://circleci.com/gh/epic-kitchens/starter-kit-action-recognition)

-This is a tutorial introduction to the EPIC-kitchens egocentric action dataset.
+This is a tutorial introduction to the EPIC-kitchens-55 egocentric action dataset.
 We'll introduce you to EPIC and some tools like Snakemake, a python build tool, for managing the process of